AstarNetwork/astar-docs/docs/integrations/indexers/subquery.md

 The `schema.graphql` file determines the shape of your data from SubQuery due to the mechanism of the GraphQL query language.
 Hence, updating the GraphQL Schema file is the perfect place to start.
 It allows you to define your end goal right at the start.

 The Astar-wasm-starter project has four entities.
-A Transaction, Approval, DApp, and DAppReward (which has a [foreign key](../../build/graphql.md#one-to-many-relationships) to Dapp).
-These index basic block data such as the timestamp, heigh and hash along with from and contract addresses and the value.
+Transaction, Approval, DApp, and DAppReward (which has a [foreign key](../../build/graphql.md#one-to-many-relationships) to Dapp).
+These index basic block data such as the timestamp, height and hash along with from and contract addresses and the value.

 ```graphql
 type Transaction @entity {